-2 charged in Bloomfield Township thefts
+2 charged in Bloomfield Townships thefts

 Two people have been charged for two Bloomfield Township incidents involving stealing from a resident and a store, police said Thursday.